 The Pew Charitable Trusts derives its name from its founders, the Pew family, which made their money in the oil and the military ship building industries.
 Originally, there were seven separate trusts that were created by different members of the family after World War II to carry out, as a matter of principle, philanthropic work below radar.
 But Pew began changing its ethos in the final two decades of the 20th century.
 Most notably in 1990, when Pew appointed Joshua Reichert, a man who, in Pew’s words, ‘was known for his willingness to incur significant risk, and pursue bold strategies,’ to lead its environment and oceans programme work.

 For example, in 1994 Reichert established and financed the National Environmental Trust (NET), to educate the public about global warming.
 Then in 2007, he initiated the merger of NET with Pew to create what the press release called the new ‘green team’ under his leadership.
-And in 2008 he founded and funded the militant campaigning group Oceana, with a particular emphasis on creating vast and numerous marine protection zones, off limits to global fishing.
+And in 2008 he founded and funded the militant campaigning group Oceana, with a particular emphasis on creating vast and numerous marine protection zones which exclude fishing vessels and other industrial activities.

 For example, at CITES’ CoP-16, in 2013, she completely abandoned Pew’s self-effacing tradition.
 Courting sensational media headlines, she accused a bloc vote of East Asian countries of wanting to catch sharks for their fins ‘without any regulations’.
 She then polarized the debate still further by alleging that East Asian countries were prepared to ‘wipe out these species’ in return for ‘short term benefits’.